SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 ### ladder_bottom
-Variable for controlling what the bottom of the internal resistor ladder connects to Accepted values:
+Property for controlling what the bottom of the internal resistor ladder connects to.
+Accepted values:
 ``` c++
 bottom::off;         // Leave the resistor ladder bottom floating